JamesLemony/jameslemony.github.io/content/Course Notes/Tenses/Present Simple Tense.md

 > He does help.
 > We do drink alcohol.

-> [!INFO] Wh soru kelimelerinden birisi ile soru sormak istiyorsak, Wh soru kelimesi cümlenin başına gelir ve cümlenin geri kalanı olduğu gibi yazılır.
+> [!INFO] Wh soru kelimelerinden birisi ile soru sormak istiyorsak, Wh soru kelimesi cümlenin başına gelir ve cümlenin geri kalanı olduğu gibi (soru yapısı ile) yazılır.
 >
 > Where do you work?
 > What do you do?